 - First, change your medical providers by getting a referral.
 Once your physician knows you are thinking about filing medical malpractice, they might put things into your records that can lessen the chance of your claim being successful.
 Finding a new doctor can help you avoid this.

 - Second, get a copy of your medical records.
 If you get a copy of your medical records as soon as you realize the incident of malpractice, you can prevent others from altering or tampering with your records.

 - Third, continue to get medical care and follow your new medical providers’ instructions.
 It is important that you maintain your health and wellness.
 If you keep up with the treatment plan outlined by your new physician, it will make it easier for your attorney to understand the extent of the medical harm that you have received.
 This is key for a successful medical malpractice case.

 - Fourth, journal your injuries and recovery.
 Do not rely on your memory.
 Medical malpractice cases can take years to resolve.
 Journaling this information will help you document things you might have forgotten otherwise.

-- Finally, contact an attorney within the time allotted by the statute of limitations.
+- Finally, contact a medical malpractice attorney within the time allotted by the statute of limitations.
 It is imperative that you act promptly if you feel that you or your loved one is a victim of medical malpractice.

-If you or someone you love has been injured because of medical malpractice, your first step is to talk to a medical malpractice attorney.
+If you or someone you love has been injured because of medical malpractice, your first step is to talk to medical malpractice lawyers.
 An attorney who routinely handles medical malpractice cases has the contacts, legal know-how, and experience to put you in the best position for success.